nkatsambiris/Website-Optimiser/README.md

 3. Enter your API key and configure your settings
 4. Start generating meta descriptions!

+## Version 1.9.4 Changes
+- FIX: Resolve issue with H1 Heading check if website is password protected

 ## Version 1.9.3 Changes
 - NEW: Module added to confirm hover states on buttons, links and cards